+What is Microsoft Azure Stack HCI?
 For any successful operation of a business, your storage infrastructure must have the best performance, flexibility, and density.
-To achieve higher performance, Micron Accelerated Solution used Microsoft's Azure Stack HCI solution.
+To achieve higher performance, Micron Accelerated Solution used the Microsoft Azure Stack HCI solution.

 Now, most businesses are moving towards virtualized IT infrastructure.
 The business enjoys benefits through cloud-centric management and server consolidation.
 Hence, you receive better scalability and minimum operating costs for your business applications.